Ghini/ghini.desktop/doc/use_cases-jbq.rst

          |.. figure:: images/family-to-accession.png   |.. figure:: images/location-to-plant.png     |
          +---------------------------------------------+---------------------------------------------+

-- At times, the program gives error messages, which are not really relevant, but may be surprising. |dontpanic_png|, retry, or report to the developers.
+- At times, the program gives error messages, which might be spurious, irrelevant, or surprising. |dontpanic_png|, retry, or report to the developers.

   ..  admonition:: network problems
       :class: toggle